-- works.
-Additional time should be incorporated for a Derogation (European Protected Species) Licence application to be made if needed (approximately 40 working days). - 1.4.8 A Derogation Licence is required from the NRW if any acts associated with the development might result in causing an offence under the National law detailed above.
-The licence application needs to be accompanied by a method statement that details all the mitigation and compensation measures to be provided. - 1.4.9 A licensing authority cannot issue a licence to enable development to be carried out unless it is satisfied that: - there is "no satisfactory alternative" to the derogation, and - the derogation is "not detrimental to the maintenance of the population of the species concerned at a favourable conservation status in their natural range". - 1.4.10 It must also be determined whether the development is preserving public health or public safety or other imperative reasons of overriding public interest including those of a social or economic nature and beneficial consequences of primary importance for the environment. - 1.4.11 The development may require Planning Permission and therefore the Local Authority should also be contacted to determine whether planning permission is required, for example in some cases EWI is not permitted development.
-Building regulations often apply, regardless of planning.
+- 1.4.8 A Derogation Licence is required from the NRW if any acts associated with the development might result in committing an offence under the National law detailed above.
+The licence application needs to be accompanied by a method statement that details all the mitigation and compensation measures to be provided. - 1.4.9 A licensing authority cannot issue a licence to enable development to be carried out unless it is satisfied that: - there is "no satisfactory alternative" to the derogation5, and - the derogation is "not detrimental to the maintenance of the population of the species concerned at a favourable conservation status in their natural range"3. - 1.4.10 It must also be determined whether the development is preserving public health or public safety or other imperative reasons of overriding public interest including those of a social or economic nature and beneficial consequences of primary importance for the environment. - 1.4.11 The development may require Planning Permission and therefore the Local Authority should also be contacted to determine whether planning permission is required, for example in some cases EWI is not permitted development.
+Building regulations often apply, regardless of planning.6